Professional Reviews

 CyberGhost VPN Speed & Performance

 I conducted speed tests on CyberGhost VPN’s servers, and most of them had very fast speeds for streaming, gaming, torrenting, and general browsing.
-I had the fastest speeds while connected to a local server in the US (my location).
-CyberGhost VPN also maintained good speeds while I was connected to a server in the UK.
-But what surprised me the most was that my speeds were also pretty good when I connected to a distant country like Australia.
+I had the fastest speeds while connected to a local server in Macedonia (my location).
+CyberGhost VPN also maintained good speeds while I was connected to a server in Germany, and I was pleasantly surprised that my speeds were also pretty good when I connected to a distant country like Australia.

 The provider is able to maintain fast speeds because it uses 10Gbps (10 Gigabits) servers.
 Gigabits refer to how much bandwidth a VPN server can transmit per second — so if a server handles more bandwidth, there’s less congestion when data’s being transferred through it, which means it can transfer data even faster.

-To get a baseline internet speed, I first conducted a speed test when I wasn’t connected to a CyberGhost VPN server.
+I first conducted a speed test when I wasn’t connected to a CyberGhost VPN server to get a baseline internet speed.

 CyberGhost VPN Speed & Performance

-Then, I connected to a CyberGhost VPN server using the VPN’s Quick Connect feature, and my download speed dropped by only 4%, which is excellent.
+Then, I used the Quick Connect feature, and my download speed dropped by about 22%, which is pretty fast.
 I barely noticed any difference in speed when I streamed videos, played online games, and made Skype calls.

 CyberGhost VPN Speed & Performance

-Finally, I connected to a server in Sydney, and my speed decreased by around 23%, which was much faster than my connection in the UK.
-But my ping increased a lot, which was somewhat noticeable.
-It took a few seconds for webpages to load, but I was surprised that videos on streaming sites began playing almost right away — even when I chose 1440p quality on YouTube.
+Finally, I connected to a server in Sydney, and my speed decreased by around 78%.
+My ping increased a lot, which was somewhat noticeable.
+It took a few seconds for webpages to load, but I was surprised that videos began playing almost right away — even when I chose 1440p quality.

-Overall, CyberGhost VPN is fast, and its speeds were among the highest of the top VPNs in 2023.
+Overall, CyberGhost VPN is fast, and its speeds were among the highest of the top VPNs in 2024.
 While distant servers like Australia made web pages lag a bit, I really like how well the VPN streamed video at 720p and even 1080p quality.
-The Quick Connect feature connected me to a very fast server in the US, and my speeds in the US impressed me the most — I noticed no slowdown at all.
+The Quick Connect feature connected me to a very fast server in Macedonia (my location), and my speeds while connected to that server impressed me the most — I noticed no slowdown at all.

 CyberGhost VPN Servers & IP Addresses

 CyberGhost has dedicated servers for streaming, gaming, and torrenting, and also has NoSpy servers.
 The streaming servers are optimized for specific streaming sites (such as Netflix and Hulu), while the gaming servers offer low ping, making online multiplayer games more responsive.
-And CyberGhost VPN’s torrenting servers (in 65+ countries) are optimized for fast P2P downloads.
+And CyberGhost VPN’s torrenting servers in 85+ countries are optimized for fast P2P downloads.
 Finally, the NoSpy servers provide extra privacy, as they’re housed in the provider’s headquarters, so only CyberGhost VPN’s staff has access to them.

-The provider also offers dedicated IP addresses for an additional cost, which are IP addresses that are only assigned to you — you can use them to securely access bank sites (some banks block shared VPN IP addresses).
-CyberGhost VPN has dedicated IP addresses in 5+ countries, including the US, the UK, Germany, and Japan.
+The provider also offers dedicated IP addresses for an additional cost, which are IP addresses that are only assigned to you — you can use them to securely visit bank sites (some banks block shared VPN IP addresses).
+CyberGhost VPN has dedicated IP addresses in 10+ countries, including the US, the UK, Germany, Canada, France, Australia, Singapore, and the Netherlands.
 And I like how the provider uses a token-based system to provide extra privacy by authenticating ownership of the dedicated IP addresses, so it never knows which IP is assigned to which user account.

 Overall, CyberGhost VPN has an excellent server network.
 There are optimized servers for streaming, torrenting, and gaming, NoSpy servers for extra privacy, and dedicated IP addresses.